jonnonz1/nz-statute-book/acts/public/2006/kiwisaver-act-2006.md

     (iii) they do not opt out.
 (2) The person is treated as a person in relation to whom no mistake described in section 59A was made, and, at that time, met the requirements of section 6 or the requirements of the automatic enrolment rules.
 (3) The Commissioner must notify the provider that this section applies.
-(4) The relevant provider does not pay the member's accumulation for the person to the Commissioner.
+(4) The relevant provider does not pay the member’s accumulation for the person to the Commissioner.

 ### 59D What happens when initial back-dated validation ends, with no confirmed back-dated validation?
 (1) This section applies when the period of initial back-dated validation under section 59B ends, and confirmed back-dated validation under section 59C has not occurred.